 NOTE: Some features may not apply to your model or could be as accessory.
+NOTE: Some vehicle safety labels are not shown on illustrations.
+For information on vehicle safety labels, refer to VEHICLE SAFETY LABELS subsection.

 1) Handlebar

 The handlebar controls the steering of the snowmobile.
 As the handlebar is rotated to right or left, the skis are turned right or left to steer the snowmobile.